maurosoria/dirsearch/README.md

 cd dirsearch
 python3 dirsearch.py -u <URL> -e <EXTENSION>
 ```
-- If you are using Windows, you can install the ZIP file, thenact and run
+- If you are using Windows, you can install the ZIP file, extract and run

 Dirsearch only supports python 3 or greater